jodyheavener/pm2-ws/README.md

 ### `LOG_LEVEL`

 Output various logs.
+Delimit with a comma to supply multiple.

 Available levels:

-- `errors` - Any errors that occur.
+- `errors` - Any errors that occur, with the client and this script.
-- `logs` - PM2 process log output.
+- `pm2` - Anything that PM2 commands return (this can get noisy!).
 - `all` - All of the above.
 - `off` - Nothing.

 Default: `off`

+### `INIT_LOGS`

+Immediately start relaying PM2 log output to the open socket.
+Set to `false` to disable.

+Default: unset (enabled)

 ## License